[RESEARCH] Engagement Rate of Top 200 Indonesian Influencers is 4.62%

-In total, we have analysed 4,000 posts and found a staggering 1,875 unique brands, organisations, companies, or events mentioned.
+In total, we have analyzed 4,000 posts and found a staggering 1,875 unique brands, organizations, companies, or events mentioned.
 Among them are global brands like Starbucks, Dior, Kiehl’s, Uniqlo, Maybelline and also hundreds of local businesses.
-This is a massive amount by any measure and talks about the need to not only select your influencers well, but to also have a well-planned engagement approach.
+This is a massive amount by any measure and talks about the need to not only select your influencers well but to also have a well-planned engagement approach.

 As we have done previously, we broke the profiles down to five influencer groups based on their follower count:

 - Type C: 101k – 200k

 - Type D: 61k – 100k

 Posting frequency does not change much across the different types of influencers, it seems like everyone is publishing new content 5-7 times a week.
 Some influencers post less frequently, some more than 20 times a week.
 Contrary to what some believe updating beyond 7 times a week will see Engagement Rate actually drop a lot.

 The average engagement rate of Indonesia’s Top 200 influencers on Instagram is 4.62%.
 This is a great measure to take as a benchmark when planning for your next activation with Indonesian influencers.
 By comparison, the global average engagement rate for Instagram is only 1.66%.

 Interestingly enough the unique number of brands in an influencer’s posts does not significantly differ by influencer type.
 In other words, from Type A to E, all influencers are actively engaged by brands.
 In fact, around 46% of all influencer posts are branded, which is high by any measure.